sarahcssiqueira/google-sheets-calendar-synchronizer/README.md

 ## Requirements

 - Google Account
-- Basic Javascript knowledge
+- Some JavaScript Knowledge
+- Google Spreadsheets and Google Calendar familiarity

 ## Usage

 - Log in to your Google Account;
 - Create a Spreadsheet;
-- Go to the tab Extensions and the to the Apps Script menu;
+- Go to the tab Extensions > Apps Script menu;

 ![Google Scripts editor](screenshots/access-google-script-editor.png)